 From oral tradition to written language: The Patsho Khiamniungan and Mongsen Ao dictionary projects

-Author: Alexander R. Coupe (Nangyang Technological University)
+Authors: Alexander R. Coupe (Nangyang Technological University)

 T. Temsunungsang (EFL University, Shillong)

-Speaker: Alexander R. Coupe, T. Temsunungsang
+Speakers: Alexander R. Coupe, T. Temsunungsang

 Topic: Linguistic Anthropology

 The (SCOPUS / ISI) SOAS GLOCAL CALA 2019 General Session

 This talk describes two dictionary projects undertaken in collaboration with two minority linguistic communities of Nagaland, a hill state of Northeast India sharing an international border with Myanmar.

 Northeast India is a linguistic hotspot with scores of underdocumented Tibeto- Burman languages, many of which are predicted to become endangered in the current century.
 An effective response to impending language shift and loss is to develop new domains of use that will guarantee the continuing relevance of these minority languages in an increasingly globalized world.
 With this goal in mind, the talk discusses the methodology used in two intensive workshops that were run in the Patsho Khiamniungan and Mongsen Ao communities of Nagaland, the aim being to develop the first orthographies, dictionaries and pedagogical materials for their oral languages.